TimeToogo/ff-proxy/README.md

 The so-called random numbers are known as _sequence numbers_ and correspond to the current offset of the data sent or received over the connection, relative to the initial sequence number.

-However I digress, the TCP handshake process involves sending, at minimum, two packets between the client and remote server before a HTTP request (or any payload for that matter) is able to be exchanged, hence the client must wait for at least one network round trip before sending the HTTP request payload.
+However I digress, the TCP handshake process involves transferring, at minimum, two packets between the client and remote server before data is able to be exchanged across the connection, hence the client must wait for at least one network round trip before initiating a HTTP request.

 On the other hand, we have the UDP protocol.
 UDP is very simple comparatively and does not provide the reliability guarantees of TCP.
 Essentially UDP supports: